 EMS is a not-for-profit, so all ticket money pays for staff, dive professionals, insurance, equipment storage and volunteer expenses such as training and travel subsidy.

-Funding, in-kind support and hundreds of volunteer hours makes it possible to reduce the price of event tickets by up to 60%.
+Funding, in-kind support and hundreds of volunteer hours makes it possible to reduce the price of event tickets.

 Where do I meet to take part in the tour?